 - Meanwhile, in a blender or food processor, puree the rest of the beans, water or vegetable stock, tomato paste, and sage.
 Stir the pureed mixture into the soup and continue to simmer.
 Add salt and pepper to taste.

 - Add the kale to the soup and continue to simmer for half an hour or until the kale is tender.
 Adjust the seasonings to taste.

-* I do not recommend store bought vegetable stock.
+I do not recommend store-bought vegetable stock.
 It is easy to make a simple stock!
-Add 2 coarsely chopped onions, 4 peeled carrots, 4 stalks celery to 3 quarts of water with 1 bay leaf and ½ teaspoon black peppercorns.
+Add 2 coarsely chopped onions, 4 peeled carrots, and 4 stalks of celery to 3 quarts of water with 1 bay leaf and ½ teaspoon of black peppercorns.
 Simmer for an hour and strain.
 The liquid is then ready to use for soup.

 Freeze the leftovers!
 Soup is perfect for another meal.